kanaria69/Mainecoco/README.md

-## I thought about going on an all-almond diet.
-But that's just nuts.
+## I had a rough day, and then somebody went and ripped the front and back pages from my dictionary.
+It just goes from bad to worse.